williamouyang/okta.github.io/docs/api/rest/events.md

 title: Events
 ---

+* Will be replaced with the ToC
+{:toc .list-unstyled .toc}

 ## Overview

 The Okta Event API provides read access to your organization's system log.
 The API is intended to export event data as a batch job from your organization to another system for reporting or analysis.

 ## Event Model